froksen/FDesktopRecorder/README.md

 * Romanian translation by Mamut R. Ghiunhan (aka V3n3RiX)
 * Italian translation by Symbian flo

+###Help with translation?
+All translation is done via Transifex, please visit the project page at: https://www.transifex.com/projects/p/FDesktopRecorder/

 ##Build and Install

 ###Requires to run